open-ephys/gui-docs/source/Developer-Guide/Common-and-external-libraries.rst

    target_include_directories(${COMMONLIB_NAME} PRIVATE ${ZMQ_INCLUDE_DIRS})

-5. Lastly, we need to make sure the plugin / common library is able to find the run-time at the location it expects i.e. GUI's :code:`shared` directory.
-To do that, we need to tell CMake to install the library's run-time files to the code:`shared` directory.
+5. Lastly, we need to make sure the plugin / common library is able to find the runtime library at the location it expects, i.e. the GUI's :code:`shared` directory.
+To do that, we need to tell CMake to install the library's runtime files to the :code:`shared` directory.
 This can be done by adding the following lines at the end of the :code:`CMakeLists.txt` file

 .. code-block:: cmake